 - If the car was a lease or rental car

-- Maintenance History if it was reported by the facility
+- Maintenance History if the facility reported it

 Always run a history report to find out major title problems.
-But keep in mind that even issues can be missed by a history report.
-We strongly recommend also to do a pre-sale inspection on cars that you are looking to purchase.
+But keep in mind that a history report can miss even issues.
+We strongly recommend also doing a pre-sale inspection of cars that you are looking to purchase.

 Buying from a Dealer or Private Party